 Have a diversified reading list

 To improve your vocabulary, you need to diversify your reading.
 If you regularly expose yourself to reading only one type of literature, your range would be limited.
 You could consider expanding the topics and the authors you read.
-Some of the reading options you could try to include Shakespeare, politics, natural science, contemporary literature, philosophy, history, and any other topic you like.
+Some of the reading options you could try to include could be Shakespeare, politics, natural science, contemporary literature, philosophy, history, or any other topic of your choice.